 What Is Potassium Sorbate Used For In Brewing?

 Potassium Sorbate is commonly used in brewing to inhibit the growth of yeast and prevent re-fermentation.
-It is added to the or during the bottling or kegging process to stabilize the product and maintain its sweetness.
+It is added to the beer or wine during the bottling or kegging process to stabilize the product and maintain its sweetness.

 Here are some key points about the use of Potassium Sorbate in brewing: